 For undergraduates students, the Department offers two Baccalaureate degrees, a Bachelor of Science (BS) degree in Economics through the Management School and a Bachelor of Arts (BA) degree through the College of Liberal Arts.
-We also offer an Economics Honors Program and a Minor in Economics.
+We also offer an Economics Honors Program and Minors in Economics and Business Economics.
 For more information on these undergraduate programs, please follow the link on the menu to the left.

 The Department also offers an innovative online M.S.
 Program in Economics designed for individuals with strong analytical backgrounds, such as individuals with undergraduate majors in Science, Engineering and Mathematics/Statistics.
 The program combines a first-year common set of core course in Economic theory and Econometrics with a set of second-year courses that provide a concentration either in Applied Economics/Business or in Advanced Economic Theory.
 Top students in the program (Advanced Theory concentration) will be considered for admission and full-funding in the Department's PhD program.
-For more information on the Ph.D. and M.S. degree programs, please follow the links on the menu to the left.
+For more information on the Ph.D. and M.S. degree programs, please follow the links on the menu to the right.